-The colourful town of Portree is the Isle of Skye’s largest town.
-It is a port of call for many cruise ships and a great place to use as a base to start your exploration of this magical rugged island.
+The colourful town of Portree.
+The Isle of Skye’s largest town is located in the Inner Hebrides of Scotland.
+It is a port of call for many cruise ships and a great place to use as a base to start your exploration of this magical, rugged island.
+This fishing village was created about 200 years ago.

-Consider staying a little longer in Isle of Skye, book accommodation by using Booking.Com and any commissions earned will help keep this website running.
+Search for accommodation on the Isle of Skye or flights by using Expedia or book a sightseeing tour using Viator and any commissions earned will help keep this website running.

 Here are our Port of Call top things to do in Portree, Scotland.